tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

   prereleaseSuffix: issue3456
   ...
 ```
+This would result in a docker image named: `tmforumodacanvas/secretsmanagement-operator:0.1.1-issue3456`

-(Make sure, no one else uses the same prerelease version otherwise You will overwrite each others docker image)
+(Make sure, no one else uses the same prerelease version otherwise you will overwrite each others docker image.)

 ### Step 3: Change the code in the feature branch

 From the docker build configuration above, we can see, that the sources are in the folder `source/operators/secretsmanagementOperator-hc/docker`.
-Any change in this folder will trigger a new build of the dockerimage with tag "0.1.1-issue3456".
+Any change in this folder will trigger a new build of the dockerimage with tag `0.1.1-issue3456`.

 For now just let´s add one print line on startup of the SecretsManagement-Operator: